INCF/pykCSD/README.rst

 Kernel Current Source Density is a recently developed method for estimating the density of trans-membrane current sources, which can be used for a detailed study of neuronal synaptic dynamics.

+It can estimate current source density from potentials measured with irregularly placed linear, planar and spatial electrodes.

 .. image:: https://badge.fury.io/py/pykCSD.png
     :target: http://badge.fury.io/py/pykCSD